-I lived in Kenya with my parents and younger brothers during high school.
+I lived in Kenya with my parents and younger brothers in the mid-2000s.
 It was the first time I'd been out of the country since I was 3, and besides one vague memory of a trip to Washington, DC I couldn't remember ever being outside the Carolinas or Georgia.

 Kenya is on the equator, so the temperature and day/night length are pretty constant all year.
 Nairobi is elevated, so it's cool.
 I remember some sweatshirt days, but I can't remember if it ever got hot except during the week we spent at the coast.

 In the city, most people walk or use public transportation.
 Cars drive on the left side of the road, but weave into your lane as they avoid all the potholes.
 Kids walk to school in collared white shirts, blue sweaters, navy skirts or shorts, and grey knees socks with stripes around the top (uniform colors vary, but these are the ones I remember).

 I went to an American school that had buses, flat-front ones painted green and white, with a manually operated folding door, seat belts, and about 25 seats.
 Houses and compounds have gates and walls topped with barbed wire or broken glass.
 Bricks are larger and greyer than in the US.
 Roofs are reddish clay tiles.
 The natural world is green, like North Carolina, but a greener sort of green.
 There are palm trees and banana plants, and a single banana leaf is as big as a person.

 Many windows are louvered glass slats 6" wide that overlap but don't seal closed.
 My house didn't have (or need) heat or air conditioning.
 The living room had parquet flooring, and the kitchen had linoleum tiles like you'd see in a classroom or a 50s diner, only they were red.
 No one in my family liked those red tiles.
 For some reason, the bathroom light switches were on the outside of the bathrooms.